Specification

 PhysicalRangeType

-instances for a specific physical unit.
-Each unit has its own range type (e.g., VoltageRange
+APhysicalRangeType is a factory type that creates PhysicalRange instances for a specific physical unit.
+Each unit has its own range type (e.g., VoltageRange for volts, CurrentRange for amperes).

 PhysicalRangeType

-Created by: builtin.physical_range(unit)
+Created by: builtin.physical_range(unit) (see Built-in Functions)

-Standard Range Types (available in @stdlib/units.zen
+Standard Range Types (available in @stdlib/units.zen):

 -